lingqingmeng/lingqingmeng.com/src/content/featured/SupplychainPlatform/index.md

 show: 'true'
 ---

 Most startups are utilizing only 10% of their network.
-Convey the full value of your firm.
+Let's say you have 2 positions to fill.
+That could mean hundreds of hours of manual work each month.
+Or you could use our technology.

-Machine learning powered spot checker.
+Our product is a Machine learning hiring agent.

-Be notified on issues affecting principal.
+It is the best way to hire a person for your team.